DecentM/twitch-alerts/README.md

 live or not.
 If the status has changed since the last check, it sends a Discord notification.

+The speed of the notification depends on GitHub's global system load.
+It's configured to run every minute, but the quickest GitHub runs tasks is every five minutes.
+If there's a lot of tasks in GitHub's systems at the moment, it may take significantly more between checks.

 ## Setup

 1. Create a repository from this template by clicking the green `Use this template` button